 OR(AND(B7>=60,C7>=60,D7>=60),AVERAGE(B7:D7)>=70)

-NOW and TODAY functions return the “computer’s current time and date” respectively.
+NOW and TODAY are the Excel functions that return the “computer’s current time and date” respectively.
 We must stress the “computer’s” part, because the formula will return whatever your computer thinks the time is, whether it’s right or not.
 Both formulas are extremely easy to use and they don’t use any arguments, you simply type them in with the open and closed parentheses.

 The syntax for these two formulas are,